 Beth Kempton – Editor and Founder

 Beth Kempton is a mother, writer and entrepreneur committed to helping women achieve their full potential.
 She has worked with UN agencies, global brands, charities and individuals across the world.
 Beth’s company, Do What You Love, helps people find personal, professional and financial freedom through online courses and workshops.
 As part of this she co-founded MakeItInDesign.com and MakeArtThatSells.com to support the professional careers of creatives.
 Beth’s first book ‘Freedom Seeker: Live more.
 Worry less.
-Do what you love.’ will be published by Hay House in Spring 2017.
+Do what you love.’ published by Hay House is out now!
+Take a look.

 Rachael Taylor – Art Director and Co-Founder